geerlingguy/ansible-role-kubernetes/README.md

   # cidr: '192.168.0.0/16'
 ```

-This role currently supports `flannel` (default), `calico` or `weave` for cluster pod networking.
+This role currently supports `flannel` (default), `cilium`, `calico` or `weave` for cluster pod networking.
 Choose only one for your cluster; converting between them is not done automatically and could result in broken networking; if you need to switch from one to another, it should be done outside of this role.

 ```yaml
 kubernetes_apiserver_advertise_address: ''`